-The Pope initiated the Vatican moving in this direction and called on everyone to denounce corruption and eradicate it.
+The Pope called for the denunciation of corruption and its eradication.
 Referring to corruption as a “cancer“, the Pope said that organized crime and corruption are the worst scourge of our times.
-He noted that when a person becomes corrupt, they are decayed, contaminate others and are worse than the plague because their crimes impact all of us.
-He even went so far as to say that the corrupt have a bad odour.
+He noted that when a person becomes corrupt, they are decayed, they contaminate others and are worse than the plague because their crimes impact all of us.
+He went so far as to say the corrupt have a bad odour.

 Not mincing any words, the Pope said that the evils of the world from human trafficking, trafficking of drugs, exploitation of people, slavery, unemployment, neglect of the climate and the erosion of the fundamental rights of humans is the common language of the Mafia and other transnational criminal organizations.
 For the world to have a future, he said, for the young to have hope, the immense crisis of corruption must be faced by the Catholic Church which must not be afraid to purify itself of criminality.Â He called on all to denounce the evils of corruption and join together to stop it.